olegabu/go-mimblewimble/README.md

 mw info
 ```
 Send 1 coin to yourself.
 This will create a `slate-send-<transaction uuid>.json` file that the receiving party needs to
 fill in by `mw receive` command.
-Observe a new `Sent` slate and the input that is now in `Locked` state in your wallet.
+Observe a new slate and the input that is now in `Locked` state in your wallet.
 ```bash
 mw send 1
 mw info
 ```
 Receive 1 coin from yourself.
 This will create a `slate-receive-<transaction uuid>.json` file that needs to be returned
 to the sender who will turn it into a transaction by `mw finalize` command.
-Observe new `Unconfirmed` outputs and a new `Responded` slate.
+Observe new `Unconfirmed` outputs, and a new response slate.
 ```bash
 mw receive slate-send-8668319f-d8ae-4dda-be5b-e3fd1648565e.json
 mw info